zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-networking.md

 You can configure all of the features covered in this article using Azure Resource Manager templates.
 Azure CLI and PowerShell examples are also included for selected features.

 >[!NOTE]
-> Moving VMSS From one VNET to another VNET is not possible.You have to recreate VMSS in the destination VNET.
+> Moving a Virtual Machine Scale Set from one VNET to another VNET is not possible.
+You have to recreate the scale set in the destination VNET.

 ## Accelerated Networking
 Azure Accelerated Networking improves network performance by enabling single root I/O virtualization (SR-IOV) to a virtual machine.
 To learn more about using Accelerated networking, see Accelerated networking for [Windows](/azure/virtual-network/create-vm-accelerated-networking-powershell) or [Linux](/azure/virtual-network/create-vm-accelerated-networking-cli) virtual machines.
 To use accelerated networking with scale sets, set enableAcceleratedNetworking to **true** in your scale set's networkInterfaceConfigurations settings.
 For example: